Nothing beats a classic carrot cake – this one has a touch of orange and walnuts plus the obligatory cream cheese icing. Delicious!

 For the carrot cake, preheat the oven to 180C/170C Fan/Gas 4.
 Grease and line a deep, 20cm/8in round cake tin with baking paper.

 Break the eggs into a large bowl, and lightly whisk using a fork.
-Add the vegetable oil and whisk again.
+Add the oil and whisk again.
 Stir in the grated carrots, raisins, walnut pieces and orange zest.

 In a separate large bowl, sift the flour, mixed spice, bicarbonate of soda and salt.
 Stir in the sugar.
 Add the wet carrot mixture to the dry ingredients and mix well to combine, making sure there are no pockets of flour.